PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Experiments

 The comparison between PSNR and PSNR-CC further highlights the effectiveness of our controller in reproducing the camera’s auto-exposure and white-balance behavior.
 On most datasets, the controller achieves metrics close to those obtained after affine color alignment, indicating that it faithfully predicts the necessary per-frame appearance corrections.
 The only notable discrepancy appears on the \mbox{BilaRF} dataset, likely due to the fact that this dataset contains some manual settings overrides (indicated by the metadata), which are not captured by our controller.

 Both PPISP and ADOP~\cite{Ruckert2022ADOP} employ camera-specific components (vignetting and CRF), which generalize to novel views, leading to improved metrics over BilaRF~\cite{wang2024bilateral}.
-Our base image formation model (\emph{w/o ctrl.}) outperforms both baselines thanks to better separation of concerns of the individual modules and stronger constraints (see also \cref{subsec:overfit}).
-We elaborate on a direct comparison to ADOP in the Supplementary.
-Our base model still falls short of our full pipeline, which consistently improves novel-view accuracy by providing plausible per-frame parameter estimates via the controller.
+Our base image formation model (\emph{w/o ctrl.}) outperforms both of these baselines thanks to better separation of concerns of the individual modules and stronger constraints (see also \cref{subsec:overfit}; a detailed comparison to ADOP is provided in the Supplementary).
+Our full pipeline consistently improves upon the base model by providing plausible per-frame parameter estimates via the controller.

-\paragraph{Ablation.} We ablate relative contribution of each module in our pipeline through an ablation study on the \textsc{Tanks and Temples} dataset. \cref{tab:ablation} presents the novel view PSNR when individual components are removed from the full pipeline.
+\paragraph{Ablation.} We ablate the relative contribution of each module in our pipeline through an ablation study on the \textsc{Tanks and Temples} dataset. \cref{tab:ablation} presents the novel view PSNR when individual components are removed from the full pipeline.
 The results demonstrate that all modules contribute to the full pipeline's performance, with exposure and vignetting corrections being most critical.

 {\ding{51}}